luisfernandomelon/NVimmer/README.md

 **Script Fail**

 -   During the process of installations, the script may fail to download something, especially in China.
--   If the script is interrupted or exit with errors, please run it again, until it success.
+-   If the script is interrupted or exit with errors, please run it again, until it success, or try to change the network environment.
 -   After all the installations are finished, if nvim still doesn't work well, same with point 2, try again!
--   For the first time to start nvim, please restart terminal and then open it.
+-   For the first time to start nvim, please restart terminal and then reopen nvim.

 **Monaco Nerd Fonts**